EpigeneticsExeter/EpigenomicsLabWeb/README.md

 In order to run this locally you will need to do the following:

-1. Install Hugo and git (a farily recent version of git is required >=2.31)
+1. Install the **extended version** of Hugo and git (a farily recent version of git is required >=2.31)
+    - You can find the latest prebuilt binaries for hugo [here](https://github.com/gohugoio/hugo/releases/latest)
 2. Clone this repository
 3. navigate the the root of this repository and run `hugo server`